 New RPA Drivers

 38% now list increased productivity as the main priority for automation.
-More than 90% of organisations said that RPA had exceeded it expectations in productivity, improved compliance and cost to implement.
+More than 90% of organisations said that the new RPA had exceeded its expectations in productivity, improved compliance and cost to implement.
 Over 80% said implementing or scaling RPA had led to a happier workforce.

 Improved customer experience followed as the second highest priority for automation at 18%.
 This was defined by reduced processing times and improved accuracy, resulting in customers receiving an improved and more consistent service.